-- Appeal submissions will be reviewed initially by the Deputy University Secretary to determine if valid grounds for appeal have been met and sufficient evidence submitted.
-Submissions which do not meet the valid grounds for appeal, or lack appropriate supporting evidence, will be rejected and the student will be notified in writing
+- Appeal submissions will be reviewed initially by the University Secretariat to determine whether valid grounds for appeal have been met and sufficient evidence submitted.
+Submissions which do not meet the valid grounds for appeal, or lack appropriate supporting evidence, will be not be processed further and the student will be notified in writing.

-but not to the Programme Convener(s), Registry or the Chair of any School Exam Board or Awards & Progression Board.
+but not to the Programme Convener(s), University Registry or the Chair of any School Exam Board or Awards & Progression Board.

-for consideration are subjected to the same process: the Deputy University Secretary conducts an investigation, referring the appeal submission to the Programme Convener for comment and recommendation on behalf of the Programme Exam Board, and then makes a recommendation to the Deputy Vice-Chancellor who conducts the final adjudication.
+- All Appeals which are accepted for consideration as having valid grounds are subjected to the same process.
+The University Secretary refers the appeal submission to the Programme Convener for comment and recommendation on behalf of the Programme Exam Board, and on receipt of the response makes a recommendation to the Deputy Vice-Chancellor, or their delegate, who makes the final adjudication.